Frequently Asked Questions by Nonprofits

 Fees for donations made via a bank account (ACH)

 Payment by bank account is an option only for online donations $50+.
-These fees total 4% + $1.50 per transaction.
-The fees are: 1% transaction fee, plus a $1.50 fixed fee per transaction, 2% platform fee, and the 1% admin fee.
+For donors that give via their bank account, credit card processing fees will be replaced by a 1% transaction fee, plus a $1.50 fixed fee per transaction (total ACH processing fees will be capped at $5.00) The platform and admin fee still apply.
 These transactions are process through a secure service called Plaid.

 Fees for donations made "offline"